cdsap/CompareScans/README.md

 ./comparescans --from api --apiKey yourApiKey --url yourUrl --firstBuildScan yourFirstBuildScan --secondBuildScan yourSecondBuildScan
 ```

 When using the CLI with the `--from api` option a file with the name `compare-$BUILD_SCAN_ID_1-$BUILD_SCAN_ID_2.csv` will be generated in the current directory.
-This file contains the metrics for the two build scans.
+This file contains the metrics for the two  Build Scans®.
 For instance:
 ```csv
 entity,name,category,type, $build1, $build2
 Module,:build-logic:convention,all tasks,CacheSize,168857,168960